Volkswagen to roll out fleet of self-driving test cars

 Residents in Chinese city of Hefei will be able to hail one of the Audis using a VW app

-Hefei, in Anhui province, has also been positioning itself as the place for new-age carmakers to be
+Hefei, in Anhui province, has been positioning itself as the place for new-age carmakers to be

-Volkswagen plans to roll out its first fleet of self-driving test cars in Hefei, an eastern Chinese city that’s emerging as a hot spot for the nation’s electric vehicle ambitions.
+Volkswagen plans to roll out its first fleet of self-driving test cars in Hefei, an eastern Chinese city that has emerging as a hot spot for the nation’s electric vehicle (EV) ambitions.

-Ten Audi e-trons, VW’s premium electric SUV model, will be deployed in the city’s Haiheng district in a community that’s home to about 400,000 people and about 80 kilometres of roads with intelligent car-friendly infrastructure.
+Ten Audi e-trons, VW’s premium electric SUV model, will be deployed in the city’s Haiheng district in a community that is home to about 400,000 people and about 80km of roads with intelligent car-friendly infrastructure.
 Residents will be able to hail one of the Audis using a VW app.

+The trial, dubbed Project Tiger, may be replicated in other cities although there is not any specific timetable, he said.

-The venerable German group is doubling down on a market that’s struggling to revive from a coronavirus-induced slump.
+The German group is doubling down on a market that is struggling to revive from a coronavirus-induced slump.
 Electric vehicle sales in Europe exceeded Chinese EV sales in the first half for the first time since 2015.

 Hefei, in Anhui province, has also been positioning itself as the place for new-age carmakers to be.
 Chinese EV manufacturer NIO got a $1 billion investment from the city in April, while VW is seeking a 50 per cent stake in Anhui Jianghuai Automobile and an interest in battery maker Guoxuan High Tech.
 NIO also has a factory in Hefei, which it operates with Jianghuai.